Jessica-Rachael/patch-management-report/patch_management_report.md

-        A prominent real life example is the WANNACRY ransomware attack in 2017, which exploited a known vulnerability in Microsoft windows for which a patch had already been released but was not applied by many organizations, leading to widespread infections across hundreds of thousands of computers globally.
+&nbsp;       A prominent real life example is the WANNACRY ransomware attack in 2017, which exploited a known vulnerability in Microsoft windows for which a patch had already been released but was not applied by many organizations, leading to widespread infections across hundreds of thousands of computers globally.